 |Clark Christianson, PT, ScD, COMT

-Clark, a physical therapist, earned his undergraduate degree at Concordia College in Moorhead and his master’s degree in physical therapy from the Mayo School of Health Sciences in Rochester.
-He is certified by the American Physical Therapy Association.
-Clark’s special focus is chronic pain, including back pain and headaches.
-He is pursuing a doctorate of science in physical therapy.
-In addition to providing physical therapy for patients, Clark is also the director of rehabilitation services for GRHS.
+Clark, a physical therapist, earned his undergraduate degree at Concordia College in Moorhead and his Master of Physical Therapy from the Mayo School of Health Sciences in Rochester.
+He completed his Doctor of Science (ScD) in Physical Therapy from Texas Tech University Health Sciences Center with an emphasis in orthopedic manual therapy and motor control.
+His focus is outpatient orthopedics with special interest in headaches, back pain and neck pain.
+Clark is a Certified Orthopedic Manual Therapist (COMT) in the spine.
+In addition to providing physical therapy for patients, he is also the director of rehabilitation services for GRHS.

 |Marilyn Dunbar, RN, BSN